imath/entrepot/README.md

 *Authors* can, using a particular "Pull Request" register their free Github.com hosted plugins.
 For more information, see the [documentation](https://github.com/imath/galerie/wiki).

 This plugin requires WordPress 4.8.

+## Code of Conduct

+Please take a minute to read the project's [code of conduct](https://github.com/imath/galerie/blob/master/CODE_OF_CONDUCT.md).